carcass

 Explore how Carcass emerged from the UK underground to reshape extreme metal forever.

-The legendary UK extreme metal band Carcass was formed in 1985 in Liverpool by guitarist Bill Steer and drummer Ken Owen.
-Initially influenced by punk and underground metal, Carcass began as a raw project rooted in DIY ethos and extreme sound experimentation.
+The legendary UK extreme metal band Carcass was formed in 1985 in Liverpool by guitarist Bill Steer and drummer Ken Owen whilst the band members were still teenagers.
+Initially influenced by punk and underground metal, Carcass began as a raw project / DIY type thing and extreme sound experimentation.

 Jeff Walker joined in 1987, bringing vocal aggression and lyrical themes inspired by anarcho-punk.
-Steer also played with Napalm Death during this period, helping shape the grindcore movement alongside his work in Carcass.
+Steer was also still playing with Napalm Death during this period having featured on their early material, helping shape the grindcore movement alongside his work in Carcass.

-Carcass’s debut album, Reek of Putrefaction, released in 1988 via Earache Records, was a chaotic blend of grindcore, punk, and horror.
-With medical-themed lyrics and muddy production, it helped create a new genre: goregrind.
+Carcass’s debut album, Reek of Putrefaction, released in 1988 via Earache Records, was a chaotic Lo-Fi blend of grindcore, punk, and horror.
+With medical / gore themed lyrics and rather muddy production, it helped create a new genre, goregrind.

-Symphonies cemented Carcass as more than a shock band—they were true musicians in the extreme scene.
+Symphonies cemented Carcass as more than a shock band that appealed to “Noise Addicts” — By this album they were true musicians in the extreme scene.

 🔥 Necroticism (1991): The Rise of Technical Death Metal